 When choosing your pellets, ensure the type you choose meets or exceeds all PFI (Pellet Fuels Institute) Standards.
 PFI is a non-profit association that works for you.
 They check on the quality of pellets being sold in the U.S. and issue quality ratings.
 With higher quality pellets, you will notice less dirt and dust left in the bag and in your hopper, reducing the chance of a mechanical failure.
 Good pellets will also burn longer overall.

 Stock Up on Pellets Today

-Stop by the hearth and home department in your favorite Northwest owned and operated Coastal Farm & Ranch.
+Stop by the hearth and home department at your favorite nearby Coastal.
 Our experts will be happy to answer all of your questions, order any parts you need, and help you choose the right pellets (sold by the bag or pallet).

 See a lazy flame through the glass?
 Simply add more air using the vent.
 Too much flame?
 Reduce the air.

 Just because your pellet stove shuts down doesn’t mean anything is necessarily wrong.
 Before calling a repair company, empty the hopper and check your home’s fuse box.